A new spectral analysis of stationary random Schr\"odinger operators: Main results

 where $\Pc_0$ is a standard Poisson point process on $\R^d$ and where $\Cc_0^\circ$ is the single-site potential. \end{enumerate} We say that the random potential $V$ is short-range if it has integrable decay of correlations: in the above settings, this amounts to choosing $\Cc_0^\circ\in\Ld^1(\R^d)$.

-For shortness, we shall mainly restrict in the sequel to the Gaussian setting, although the same results can be obtained mutatis mutandis in the Poisson case (using the corresponding version of Malliavin calculus, e.g.~\cite{Peccati-Reitzner}).
+For shortness, in the sequel, we shall mainly restrict to the Gaussian setting, although the same results can be transferred mutatis mutandis in the Poisson case (using the corresponding version of Malliavin calculus, e.g.~\cite{Peccati-Reitzner}).
 For simplicity, we occasionally further restrict to a random potential $V=V_0$ that is itself Gaussian: although unbounded, such potentials have a simpler action on the Fock space decomposition of $\Ld^2(\Omega)$.